Monroe County voter turnout so far

 ROCHESTER, N.Y.
-(WROC) — The Monroe County Board of Elections is reporting about 14% of registered voters have already hit the polls Tuesday.
+(WROC) — The Monroe County Board of Elections is reporting that, as of 5 p.m.
+Tuesday, about 31.6% of registered voters have hit the polls.

-The City of Rochester has seen 10.6% turnout and the rest of the county is at 15.2% as of 11 a.m.
-All total, 62,225 people have voted.
+The City of Rochester has seen 20.9% of registered voters cast their ballot.
+Other towns within the county have seen a slightly higher turnout, with 34.6% turnout.
+In total, 154,048 people have voted within Monroe County.

 These results do not include early voting nor absentee numbers.
+In the nine days of early voting spanning October 29 to November 6, 55,211 county residents voted, or about 11%.

-To offer some context, during the last midterm elections, in 2018, voter turnout ended up at 62.2% by the end of Election Day.
+To offer some context: During the last midterm elections, in 2018, voter turnout ended up at 62.2% by the end of Election Day.
+The polls close at 9 p.m.

 Monroe County historical voter turnout